Bearnie-H/MTG-Software/Python/README.md

 `Python` scripts, classes, and tools developed for image analysis, data manipulation, and results presentation.
-All of the tools are collected here together in a single directory for simplicity of access, with all `Python` classes collected together in the shared `MTG` folder.
+All of the tools are collected here together in a single directory for simplicity of access, with all `Python` classes collected together in the shared `MTG_Common` folder.

 ##  Installing the Repository